"I get commissions for purchases made through links in this post."

 Carving involves leaning heel-side or toe-side to get your skateboard to turn in the direction you want.
 Here are some helpful carving tips:Push your skateboard and put sufficient weight on the heels while riding.
 This will enable you to slowly turn toward that side.
 You will execute a sharper turn if you push your heels harder.
 While rolling around, you will be executing this trick a lot.

 I would recommend you to go out to the parking lot and try pushing forward and then carve around stuff.
-For instance, try pushing toward something that you want to avoid, like a curb, and try to carve away or around it.

 It will be easier if you lean your upper body to the direction you want to take.
 Carving on a board is similar to carving on snowboards.
 If you wish to carve deeper, bend your knees, and crouch low on your skateboard.